Wrongful Death Lawsuit in Fulton County

 - Any conscious pain and suffering the decedent experienced immediately before death

-Our attorneys can sit down with you to discuss the specifics of your case during a free initial consultation.
-We have multiple offices located throughout Georgia, including in Atlanta, and can also travel to meet you at your home or work if necessary.
+Our Atlanta wrongful death lawyers can sit down with you to discuss the specifics of your case during a free initial consultation.
+We have multiple offices located throughout Georgia, and can also travel to meet you at your home or work if necessary.

 Talk to an Attorney at Our Firm Today

 At The Roth Firm, LLC, our goal is to help you seek the justice you deserve.
 We work tirelessly to hold negligent parties accountable for the harm they cause and have a proven record of success in complex wrongful death litigation throughout Georgia.